Sari: Origins and history

-Based on sculptures and paintings, tight bodices or cholis are believed to have evolved between the 2nd century BCE to 6th century CE in various regional styles.
-Early cholis were front covering tied at the back; this style was more common in parts of ancient northern India.
-This ancient form of bodice or choli is still common in the state of Rajasthan today.
+Based on sculptures and paintings, tight bodices, or cholis, are believed to have evolved between the 2nd century BCE and 6th century CE in various regional styles.
+Early cholis were front coverings tied at the back; this style was more common in parts of ancient northern India.
+This ancient form of bodice, or choli, is still common in the state of Rajasthan today.
 Various styles of decorative traditional embroidery like gota patti, mochi, pakko, kharak, suf, kathi, phulkari and gamthi are done on cholis.
-In Southern parts of India, choli is known as ravikie which is tied at the front instead of back, kasuti is traditional form of embroidery used for cholis in this region.
+In southern parts of India, choli is known as ravikie, which is tied at the front instead of the back, kasuti is a traditional form of embroidery used for cholis in this region.
 In Nepal, choli is known as cholo or chaubandi cholo and is traditionally tied at the front.

+20th century Handloom silk sari from Uttar Pradesh.
+Honolulu Museum of Art.

+Early 19th century woollen sari from Kashmir.
+Metropolitan Museum of Art.

-Red is the most favoured colour for wedding saris, which are the traditional garment choice for brides in Hindu wedding.
-Women traditionally wore various types of regional handloom saris made of silk, cotton, ikkat, block-print, Ilkal sari, embroidery and tie-dye textiles.
-Most sought after brocade silk saris are Banasari, Kanchipuram (Sometimes also Kanchipuram or Kanjivaram), Gadwal, Paithani, Mysore, Uppada, Bagalpuri, Balchuri, Maheshwari, Chanderi, Mekhela, Ghicha, Narayan pet and Eri etc. are traditionally worn for festive and formal occasions.
+Red is the most favoured colour for wedding saris, which are the traditional garment choice for brides in Hindu weddings.
+Women traditionally wore various types of regional handloom saris made of silk, cotton, ikkat, block-print, Ilkal sari, embroidery, and tie-dye textiles.
+The most sought after brocade silk saris are Banarasi, Kanchipuram (sometimes also Kanchipuram or Kanjivaram), Gadwal, Paithani, Mysore, Uppada, Bagalpuri, Balchuri, Maheshwari, Chanderi, Mekhela, Ghicha, Narayan pet and Eri etc. are traditionally worn for festive and formal occasions.

 Silk Ikat and cotton saris known as Patola, Pochampally, Bomkai, Khandua, Sambalpuri, Gadwal, Berhampuri, Bargarh, Jamdani, Tant, Mangalagiri, Guntur, Narayan pet, Chanderi, Maheshwari, Nuapatn, Tussar, Ilkal, Kotpad and Manipuri were worn for both festive and everyday attire.
 Tie-dyed and block-print saris known as Bandhani, Leheria/Leheriya, Bagru, Ajrakh, Sungudi, Kota Dabu/Dabu print, Bagh and Kalamkari were traditionally worn during monsoon season.

-Gota Patti is popular form of traditional embroidery used on saris for formal occasions, various other types of traditional folk embroidery such mochi, pakko, kharak, suf, kathi, phulkari and gamthi are also commonly used for both informal and formal occasion.
-Today, modern fabrics like polyester, georgette and charmeuse are also commonly used.
+Gota Patti is a popular form of traditional embroidery used on saris for formal occasions; various other types of traditional folk embroidery, such as mochi, pakko, kharak, suf, kathi, phulkari, and gamthi, are also commonly used for both informal and formal occasions.
+Today, modern fabrics like polyester, georgette, and charmeuse are also commonly used.

-Handloom silk saris on display 20th century, Honolulu Museum of Art.